Ankylosauria: Evolution

-The origin of ankylosaurs is poorly understood, and only a few specimens from the Middle Jurassic are known.
+The origin of ankylosaurs is often misunderstood, and only a few specimens from the Middle Jurassic are known.
 The ancestry of ankylosaurs has long been sought among stegosaurs, the closest group to ankylosaurs compared to other dinosaurs.
 Currently, ankylosaurs are a close group of stegosaurs within the Eurypoda clade.
 They are united by the presence of osteoderms in the skin, the narrow triangular skull of stegosaurs is similar to that of nodosaurids, and some similarity is found in the structure of the palate.
 Ankylosaurs were definitely present in Africa by the Bathonian age as evidenced by Spicomellus in Morocco.
 Although a possible Early Jurassic (Sinemurian-Pliensbachian) origin has been suggested by Peter Galton in 2019 based on potential ankylosaur remains found in the Kota Formation, Spencer G. Lucas suggested in 2025 that this fossil record might instead be much younger than previously thought due to the age of the formation most likely extending to the Middle Jurassic.
 An incomplete radius and ulna from the Bajocian-aged strata in Isle of Skye, Scotland are known, the exact affiliation of which to ankylosaurs or stegosaurs is not established.
 Most likely, ankylosaurs followed a different evolutionary path from stegosaurs, although it is unknown when and how they split off.
 In the latter, the osteoderms become raised, and the lateral protection disappears.
 Ankylosaurs evolved towards the development of osteoderms on the surface of the skull, increased armor and further consolidation of the carapace, which suggests that the ancestor of the carapace consisted of separate non-fused osteoderms.